State Railway of Thailand: Commuter trains

 The SRT operates commuter rail services from Bangkok along the Northern and Northeastern Lines up to Ayutthaya, Ban Phachi Junction, Lopburi and Kaeng Khoi Junction.
 Ten trains run along the route on a daily basis.
-A new service serving between Thonburi and Salaya was launched on 22 October 2010.
+A new service serving between Thon Buri and Salaya was launched on 22 October 2010, extending to Nakhon Pathom on 1 June 2022 to act as a feeder service for the SRT Light Red Line.

-The Red Line project is a new commuter rail system also owned by the SRT. and will replace portions of rail lines running through Bangkok, eliminating at-grade crossings.
+The Red Line project is a new commuter rail system also owned by the SRT and will replace portions of rail lines running through Bangkok, eliminating at-grade crossings.
+Currently, two lines operate: the Dark Red Line and the Light Red Line.